imReker/FlutterHomeWidget/README.md

 CONs:

-Slow, Flutter side of `runApp` is slow, and a 200ms delay should be manually set after `setState`, because you have to wait for UI refresh.
+Slow, Flutter side of `runApp` is slow, and a 200ms delay should be manually set after `setState`, because you have to wait for UI render/refresh.
-It can takes >6 seconds in Debug mode on an old Android phone.
-Fortunately, it only takes ~1 second in Release mode, so the speed is still acceptable.
+It can takes >6 seconds in Debug mode on an old Android phone, but fortunately, it only takes ~1 second in Release mode, so the speed is still acceptable.
+It takes lot of memory on iOS because it same as run a full Flutter App (FlutterEngine + FlutterViewController).
+Some Flutter API used is Internal/Undocumented and maybe changed with upgrade of Flutter.

 **2. Image Mode**

-In Image Mode, flutter engine is initialized with a separate `main` Dart function and listen a `MethodChannel`.
+In Image Mode, flutter engine is initialized with a separate [`main` Dart function](https://github.com/imReker/FlutterHomeWidget/blob/6c279d87965457d9f057e3213c181c6db2721c29/lib/main.dart#L27), no Flutter App will be initialized, instead, a `MethodChannel` will be created.

-The handler of `MethodChannel` will draw a image by a dart `Canvas` and return the bytes array to native side.

-When the widget request to update, it convert the bytes to Bitmap and show.
+The handler of `MethodChannel` will draw a image by a dart `Canvas` and return the bytes array to native side, then convert back to Bitmap and show.

 PROs:

-Fast, only a few of codes is executed, bitmap is transferred via memory.
+Fast, only a few of codes are executed, and bitmap is transferred via memory.

-No need to wait for render, the image is drawn realtime.
+No need to wait for render, the image is drawn realtime(also means fast).

-Moreover, you can write your own Encoder of `MethodChannel` to boost the speed of the exchange of data.
+Moreover, you can write your own Encoder of `MethodChannel` to boost the speed of data exchange.

 CONs:

-Difficult to write code, the whole content is drawn by `Canvas`.
+Difficult to write code, the whole UI of Home Widget is drawn by `Canvas`.